Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Discussion

 \section{Discussion}

-We have presented the first general, and scalable solution to the problem of learning lifted STRIPS models from traces alone.
+We have presented the first general, and scalable solution to the problem of learning lifted STRIPS models from action traces alone.
 The approach makes use of the intuitions that underlie the LOCM systems \cite{locm1,locm} but the formulation, the scope, and the theoretical guarantees are different.
 The learning task is challenging because there is no information about the structure of states, which must be fully inferred from the traces.
 The new approach is based on the notion of \emph{features} $f=\tup{k,B}$ that represent \emph{assumptions:} the possibility of an atom $f(x)$ in the hidden domain of arity $k$, being affected by the action patterns in $B$ only.
 The consistency of these assumptions can be tested efficiently over the input traces $T$ by collecting a set $C_f(T)$ of tractable, 2-CNF-like equality and inequality pattern constraints.
-The consistent features define the learned domain in a simple manner which is guaranteed to generalize correctly for a suitable finite set of traces.
-The experiments show the generality and scalability of the learning method and its implementation in \sift.
-Three direct extensions that we have not addressed in the paper are: the elimination of ``redundant'' features and predicates, the derivation of static predicates of lower arity, and the variations needed to make the learning approach robust to noisy inputs.
+The consistent features define the learned domain which is guaranteed to generalize correctly for a suitable finite set of traces.
+The experiments show the generality and scalability of the approach.
+Three direct extensions that we have not addressed in the paper are: the the elimination of ``redundant'' features and predicates, the derivation of static predicates of lower arity, and the variations needed to make the learning approach robust to noisy inputs.
 For this, notice that rather than ``pruning'' a feature $f$ when found to be inconsistent with a trace, $f$ can be pruned when inconsistent with $k$ traces.
-A more challenging extension involves learning models over languages that are more expressive than STRIPS with negation.
-For example, the $n$-puzzle domain can be represented in terms of four actions, up, down, left, and right, with no arguments, but not in STRIPS.
-Such an extension would be needed for learning lifted models from traces obtained from simulators or real settings.
-Indeed, the proposed approach can't learn Blocksworld from traces that just involve a single type of $move$ actions, because there is simply not such a STRIPS model.